fahimfaisaal/settle-map/README.md

 });
 ```

+> [!NOTE]
+> Each event can only trigger one function.
+If you try to set up multiple listeners for the same event, the most recent one will replace any earlier ones.

 ### Get the final result at once

 To wait and get all result at once an `all` getter return you the universal resolved promise